LucasF0904/GPT-Copilot/docs/usage/api-reference.md

 # Api Reference

-The following is the API reference for Faith Point:
+The following is the API reference for GPT Copilot:

 ### Authentication